nagoya0/FooterGridViewSpecial/README.md

 FooterGridViewSpecial
 =====================
-This project aims to provide a reusable GridView widget which can add a footer for Android.
+This project aims to provide a GridView-like widget which can add footer views for Android.
 It is originally based on a part of AOSP gallery app.
 ![picture not found](https://github.com/nagoya0/FooterGridViewSpecial/raw/master/ss00.png "Screenshot")

 Features
 --------
-* Flexible cell size
+* Flexible cell-size
-* Footer-View addable
+* Footer addable

 Repository at [https://github.com/nagoya0/FooterGridViewSpecial](https://github.com/nagoya0/FooterGridViewSpecial)